Workshop Presenter Ellen Oh

 - NEATE: Eddie's Ordeal

-- Junior Library Guild and Bank Street Best selection
+- Ellen's Broom, a Coretta Scott King Illustrator Honor book, Junior Library Guild and Bank Street Best selection

 Her latest picture book, One More Dino on the Floor, was a Scholastic Reading Club pick.
-Her chapter books, Jada Jones: Rock Star and Jada Jones: Class Act, debut September 2017.
+Her chapter books, Jada Jones: Rock Star and Jada Jones: Class Act, debuted in September 2017.

 Sarah Glenn Marsh